The Most Beautiful Festivals of Nepal: a tourist Guide

 When: Day before the new moon in the month of Phalgun (end of february)

 Special foods: Bhang and fasting foods that are sattvic

 Holi is Nepal’s spring festival that celebrates the end of winter.
 It is the most colorful festival of Nepal and a crazy time to be in the country.
-The night of Holika Dahan huge bonfires are lit up to send away evil spirits.
+During the night of Holika Dahan huge bonfires are lit up to send away evil spirits.
 The next day everyone engages in splashing water and color powder around.